flowcontrol12/docu/docs/04-User Guide/07-Configuration/01-General Settings/05-Retention.md

 :::caution

-If you operate the maxTime parameter in hourly units, the system since version 2.3 stores data up to 1 hour longer, for example: 1 Hour Hot + 1 Hour Warm means that data is stored minimum 2 hours and maximum 3 hours.
+If you operate the maxTime parameter in hourly units, the system since version 2.3 stores data up to 1 hour longer, for example: 1 Hour Hot + 1 Hour Warm means that data is stored a **minimum** 2 hours and a **maximum** 3 hours.

 :::